open/close all folders

 - The main character Maxim has average physical and magical stats, when compared to other characters.

-- Since race/class merely makes certain skills level faster than the rest rather than determines which skills are available, many player characters of all races wind up as this—if a warrior casts some spells or sneaks around a bit, he can get pretty good at the mage and/or thief type skills too.
+- Throughout the series, as race/class merely makes certain skills start higher and level faster than the rest (rather than determine which skills are available), many Player Characters of all races wind up as this—if a warrior casts some spells or sneaks around a bit, he can get pretty good at the mage and/or thief type skills too.
 Can go into Master of All territory if the player employs efficient leveling.

 - Dragon Quest: